Joseph Martin (general): Martin's Station

 General Joseph Martin, Jr. (1740–1808), born Caroline County, Virginia, died Henry County, Virginia.
 Memorial to General Joseph Martin and settlers at Martin's Station, Virginia.
-Photograph courtesy of dmott9.

 Martin's Station stood along the Wilderness Trail near Rose Hill, Virginia.
 Martin arrived in Powell Valley in 1769, having been offered a grant by Dr. Thomas Walker of 21,000 acres.
 Martin constructed "improvements" upon the land, that being a few cabins and a corn planting, but Martin's party was attacked by the local Native Americans.
 He returned a few years later in 1775 and built a new "Martin's station".
 Again he was attacked by the Indians and had to leave.
 Moving closer to the Cumberland Gap, he built another new "Martin's Station", his third, in 1783.
 The small fort provided protection plus supplies for hunters and immigrant families moving into Kentucky.
 He was able to finally sell his fort and lands in Powell County, Kentucky in 1788, and moved back to the town in Henry County, Virginia, that would soon be renamed in his honor: Martinsville.

 A "fourth" Martin's Station was recently constructed at the Wilderness Road State Park.
 "Builders of the hand-hewn log replica, constructed in 2002, used only the kinds of tools that Martin would have used in the wild frontier in the later 1700s.
 Workers carted logs into the construction site with oxen and then used ropes and horses to set those logs in place.
 At times, reenactors came on the scene and made the construction yet more authentic by staging spontaneous Indian attacks."